-If a payor spouse retires before the age of 65, they are often subjected to a stricter standard to have alimony modified or terminated.
-The critical question is whether the payor is retiring voluntarily, mandatory, or some reason (e.g. injury or illness).
-Once key issues are determined that will provide additional information on the early retirement, then the court will balance the advantages to the payor spouse against the disadvantage to the payee spouse.
+If a payor spouse retires before 65, they are often subjected to a stricter standard to have alimony modified or terminated.
+The critical question is whether the payor is retiring voluntarily, mandatory, or for some reason (e.g., injury or illness).
+Once key issues are determined to provide additional information on the early retirement, the court will balance the advantages to the payor spouse against the disadvantage to the payee spouse.

 Which legal test does the court in Passaic County use to assess if early retirement constitutes a “change of circumstances” to reduce alimony?

 Dilger v.
 Dilger, 242 N.J.
-380. Although Dilger had a pre-existing alimony obligation to his former wife of 30 years, he voluntarily retired at the age of 62 years.
-After seeking to reduce his alimony based on this changed circumstance, the court determined that his voluntary retirement at the age of 62 was not made in good faith, and it was unreasonable under all of the circumstances he presented.
+380. Although Dilger had a pre-existing alimony obligation to his former wife of 30 years, he voluntarily retired at 62 years.
+After seeking to reduce his alimony based on this changed circumstance, the court determined that his voluntary retirement at 62 was not made in good faith.
+It was unreasonable under all of the circumstances he presented.

 By denying his petition, the court considered various criteria: